nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

-# Using SQL in a .NET Application
+# Writing SQL in a .NET Application with ADO.NET

 Sometimes money is tight.
 Sometimes when money is tight, it becomes an unavoidable truth that we must live with other people.
 We call these people _Roommates_.